Home Majors Architecture

-Architecture Degree
+Architecture

 Students study building design, structural systems, architectural history, environmental sustainability, and computer-aided design to create functional and aesthetically meaningful spaces.
 Graduates typically pursue careers in architecture firms, urban planning agencies, real estate development, and construction management.
 Becoming a licensed architect requires additional internship and exam steps, but the profession offers strong creative and financial rewards.

-What Architecture Graduates Do
+What Architecture graduates do

 Your career will likely begin with detailed digital work, using specialized software to turn concepts into technical drawings and 3D models while ensuring they meet complex building codes.
 You'll support senior architects, learning the practical side of the business.
 With experience, you'll take the lead on your own projects, navigating everything from client negotiations to on-site construction coordination.
 Many seasoned architects advance into management, where the job becomes less about design and more about steering teams, managing budgets, and securing new business.
 This management track offers the most robust opportunities.
 Alternatively, some pursue an academic path, teaching design studios and architectural theory at the university level.